TheBusinessSolutions/accounting_18/account_move_line_payment/README.rst

 Known issues / Roadmap
 ======================

 - To use this new feature, you need full accounting permissions (a.k.a.
   Bookkeeper).
 - Invoicing users should be able too.
 - A good improvement would be to display *Next due date* in invoices views.
 - Also to allow somehow paying only overdue payments when using the register payment wizard.
--  This feature already exists in Odoo 17 under *Invoicing > Customers/Vendors > Amounts to settle*, so there's no need to forward-port this module.

 Bug Tracker
 ===========